Shore vs. Boat Diving in Lahaina

 We want to be your dive shop in Lahaina for the best Maui scuba diving lessons, tours, and courses.
 Every day we walk into the ocean from the beach and descend upon an expansive coral reef.
 When you go scuba diving in Lahaina, it is even possible to see Spinner Dolphins!
 Not to mention the opportunity to listen to Humpback Whales from December to April!
 It does not happen every shore dive in Maui, but we go diving every day here, and it happens!

-From the shore, beginner divers visit dive sites at depths of 20 to 40 feet, while Advanced divers can reach 90 feet.
+Beginner divers visit dive sites at depths of 20 to 40 feet from the shore, while Advanced divers can reach 90 feet.
 After your first island dive, we offer a second adventure located at a new dive site.
 The second dive site is often Mala Wharf in Lahaina, where you will find two turtle cleaning stations.
 It’s a gift to see this famous dive site at night, while a luau happens next door.
 For an additional fee, you may purchase quality photos and videos of your dives.

 Top Spot to Hear Humpback Whales